Slice Emittance Preservation and Focus Control in a Passive Plasma Lens: Appendices

 \paragraph{Plasma density measurements} Plasma density measurements were performed offline using optical emission spectroscopy (OES) \cite{garland_2021_RevSciInstr}.
-The results are shown in Fig. \ref{fig:EM_OES}, where it is evident that the plasma densities of interest (c.f.
-Fig. \ref{fig:EM_2dscan}) are below the resolution limit of $1.6\times10^{15}$\,cm\textsuperscript{-3}, preventing direct use of the OES data for determining the PPL plasma characteristics.
-The plasma density profile used in Fig. \ref{fig:2} was obtained from the best fit to the focused beam parameters.
+The results are shown in Fig. \ref{fig:A_1}, where it is evident that the plasma densities of interest (c.f.
+Fig. \ref{fig:1}a) are below the resolution limit of $1.6\times10^{15}$\,cm\textsuperscript{-3}, preventing direct use of OES data for determining the PPL plasma characteristics.
+The plasma density profile used in Fig. \ref{fig:4} was obtained from the best fit to the focused beam parameters and not from OES measurements.